Oldham Local Studies

 Whether its family or local history you’re interested in Oldham Local Studies and Archives brings the stories of the past to life.

 Local History Oldham Historical Research Group meets on the third Wednesday of each month, 7pm.
+For anyone interested in local history.
+Upcoming talks include:

 Displays and Special Events